grootbro/grootbro/readme.md

 ## 🚀 About Me

-🔍 **QA Lead** with 12+ years of experience in quality assurance and test automation
+🔍 **QA Lead** with 15+ years of experience in quality assurance and test automation
-🏗️ Currently leading QA at **Mindforest** and working on **ToON** blockchain project
+🏗️ Currently Fullstack QA at **OneTwoTrip!** and working on **ToON** blockchain project
 🌱 Specialized in full-cycle testing, automation frameworks, and QA team management
-🎯 Expert in Telegram Mini Apps, blockchain integration, and microservices testing
+🎯 Expert in Telegram Mini Apps, blockchain & crypto integration, fintech and microservices testing
 📍 Based in **Thailand**

 ## 🛠️ Tech Stack